palewire/first-automated-chart/docs/index.md

 dw.get_my_account()
 ```

-It should return a dictionary with information about the account, including the user's email address and role.
+It should return a dictionary with metadat about you, including your email address and role.
 It will look something like this:

 ```python
 {'id': 696724,